We Raise & Repair Concrete...

 You $ave Money!

-Concrete Raising Corporation uses an engineered cementitious slurry to raise or level concrete slabs and fill the voids beneath them.
-This process of raising concrete with a cement based slurry that results in a repair which is when cured, is impervious to water and therefore a more permanent fix.
-Concrete Raising is also known as Mud Jacking.
+CRC uses an Engineered Cementitious Slurry or Geotechnical Polyurethane Foam to raise or level concrete slabs and fill the voids beneath them.
+This process of raising concrete results in a repair which, when cured, is impervious to water.

 Click on image for large version